akshitvjain/Superstore-Tableau-Analysis/README.md

 # Superstore-Tableau-Analysis
-The intelligent dashboard provides overview of the performance of Superstore by tracking various KPIs and analyzing product categories
+The intelligent dashboard provides overview of the performance of Superstore by tracking various KPIs and analyzing product categories.